 The process is simple...

-There are three components to a Digital Impact Awards submission.
-These are the entry summary, the entry statement and the supporting materials.
 Before you submit your online entry, you will need to have a single PDF document prepared for each of your entries (maximum 10MB for each entry).
 This should contain all of the three steps below.

-In addition, if you are having difficulty deciding on the content, layout and design of your entry, we recommend that you download the entry template (PDF format).
+In addition, if you are having difficulty deciding on the content, layout, and design of your entry, we recommend that you download the Digital Impact Awards entry guide.
 This is a guide to help you decide what to include and how to shape your submission.
 We also have a list of top tips too.
 Please note, we are unable to send winning submissions as a guide.

 NB: Written supporting materials do not contribute towards the word count.
 Please ensure your file is no larger than 10MB.

 Need help with your awards entry?
-Contact one of our supporting partners, who specialise in crafting award submissions.
+Contact Boost who specialise in crafting award submissions.

 Provide a short summary of 300 words or less that includes the following:

 - Entry synopsis – a short summary of the project or campaign